JeniferJues/JeniferJues/README.md

 Hi Im Jenifer
+Currently, I'm pursuing my study in Master of Data Science.
+I am intrigued by the idea of utilizing data to uncover hidden patterns and trends to solve real-world problems by applying data science knowledge and skills to provide novel solutions to complex problems.
+FROM DATA to TADA !!!
+I have passion in continuous learning of the advancement in the field to expand knowledge and enhance skills.
 I had experience in programming language such as Python, R Programming, HiveQL and Octave Script (MATLAB).

-I am intrigued by the idea of utilizing data to uncover hidden patterns and trends to solve real-world problems by applying data science knowledge and skills to provide novel solutions to complex problems.

-I have passion in continuous learning for the advancement of the field to expand knowledge and enhance skills.
+Here, I shared a few of my course projects that I did myself and with my teammates.
+Looking forward to engaging or collaborating with other data science enthusiats to broaden my knowledges and elevating my skills to new heights.